kosi-libs/Kodein/README.md

 }
 ```

-When accessing a property injected by an injector *before* calling `injector.inject(kodein)`, `KodeinInjector.UninjectedException` will be thrown.
+If you try to access a property injected by an injector *before* calling `injector.inject(kodein)`, `KodeinInjector.UninjectedException` will be thrown.

 You can inject a provider or an instance from a factory binded type by using `toProvider` and `toInstance`: